-The faculty is composed of the Sisters Servants of the Immaculate Heart of Mary and the Sisters of Christian Charity, and qualified lay teachers.
+The faculty is composed of the Sisters Servants of the Immaculate Heart of Mary and qualified lay teachers.
 All of our faculty members are dedicated to providing students the highest quality Catholic education possible in accordance with Diocesan and State regulations.